hamzuh/hamzuh.github.io/README.txt

 - [x] use maximum width instead of percentage? study reactive page sizing (llllllll.co, elektronauts)

-- [x] edit navigation bar to be fixed on top and fullscreen on mobile
+- [x] edit navigation bar to be fixed on top and fullscreen on mobile, so you can access pages at all times remove page margin when screen is small

 - [x] cool png contacts receipt picture / render with clickable / red marker circled links